 Set your sights on running a half marathon this summer.
 Although long-distance may seem overwhelming at first, with a few tips and tricks, you’ll be able to increase your fitness level and push across that finish line faster than you ever thought possible.
 These seven half-marathon tips from run coach Dom Cadden will set you on the 21.1km road to glory.

 1. WORK IN REVERSE

-Choose a race and work backwards from that date.
+Choose a race and work backward from that date.
 Identify your week to taper – when you will significantly reduce the volume and intensity of your training to allow the body to rest and recover so it’s ready to race – and mark this on your calendar.
-You’ll also want to lock in a date for the longest run of your training program, no sooner than two weeks before the big day.
+You’ll also want to lock in a date for the longest run of your training program no sooner than two weeks before the big day.

 2. GET BACK TO BASICS

 Your first goal should be to run 5km without walk breaks.
 Find a rhythm with your breathing and concentrate on good technique and a consistent half-marathon pace.

 Half marathons are attainable for everyone, from experienced runners to beginners.
 There’s no need to be a professional with years of running experience before starting your half-marathon journey.
 As mentioned above, start with small race distances and work your way up from there.
 There’s no shame in beginning with a long walk or light jog.
 Just do whatever you need to safely start your body on the path to crossing that finish line.

 Getting back to basics also applies to stretching and lifestyle habits.
 Undergoing half marathon training is no small task, and your body will appreciate it if you stretch key muscles and warm up with some mild cardio or strength training before jumping into your run.
 You can incorporate bodyweight exercises like squats and lunges to warm up your muscles.